How regularly do students come for lessons?

 Do I need my own instrument?

 Yes.
-You are welcome to borrow or try out my instruments for the first lesson or two, just to get a feel for it, but after that you will need to buy your own instrument.
+You’re welcome to borrow or try out my instruments for the first lesson or two, just to get a feel for it, but after that you will need to buy your own instrument.
 To progress and get the most enjoyment out of playing you really need an instrument to practice and play with between lessons.
 You can pick up a decent ukulele for £25 upward – just beware of the really cheap bright coloured ones!
 (See below for more info).
 Naturally, for a guitar you can expect to spend more, depending on size and type of guitar (you may find this article helpful).

-If you’re ever in London you could visit the infamous Duke of Uke, a shop devoted entirely to ukuleles.
+If you’re in London you could visit the infamous Duke of Uke, a shop devoted entirely to ukuleles.
 Southern Ukulele Store in Bournemouth are also ukulele specialists and have a truly excellent range of ukuleles.

-There’s not always an amazing variety in the local music shops, so it’s also worth considering buying online.
+There’s not always an amazing variety in local music shops, so it’s also worth considering buying online.
 Southern Ukulele Store have an online store, and will setup your instrument for you at no extra cost.
 I have also heard good things about Highly Strung, who offer the same service.
 The disadvantage of buying online is that you can’t try before you buy, however check the return policy – most online shops offer at least 7 days to return an instrument if you’re not happy with it for whatever reason.